 Sending a card is really a simple, but meaningful way to let someone know that you care.

-Sympathy cards and letters don’t need to say much.
-They need to say the right thing though.
-Keep them simple in order to keep them supportive.
+Sympathy cards and letters don’t need to be long.
+They do need to say the right thing though.
+Keep them simple.
+Sympathy cards don’t have to be elaborate.
+A simple card with a thoughtful hand-written message is wonderful.

 Practical Ways to Help Someone Grieving the Loss of A Loved One